-A huge number of portable, outdoor pizza ovens brands have flooded the market in recent years.
+A huge number of portable, outdoor pizza oven brands have flooded the market in recent years.

 At the top of the pack, you’ve got Ooni and Gozney, who both sell multi-fuel ovens capable of hitting 950°F+ temperatures for restaurant-quality pizza at home.